anthonella2207/clip.board/README.md

 - Group code: G21
 - Group repository: clip.board
 - Tutor responsible: Corinna Wegner
-- Group team leader: Anthonella
+- Group team leader: Anthonella Alessandra Frotos Lara
-- Group members: Emily, Cordula
+- Group members: Emily Sophie Aust, Cordula Maier

 Cordula did the database, the database functions and statistics.
-Anthonella did almost everything on the frontend and Emily was our connection.
+Anthonella did almost everything on the frontend and did some routes.
+Emily was our connection.
 She worked on frontend and backend, wrote routes and did statistics, also.